 The innovations of colas

 Colas is a French company that has been looking at the use of photovoltaic cells on roadways.
 The first constructions they undertook were in carparks, which gave them the chance to identify if the cells were going to work effectively on roadways in more controlled conditions.
 But they have decided to take the testing of their approach to a new level.
-By using the cells as the road surface coating of a busy roadway, they are going to be able to find out if their technology can withstand the pressure of the wheels of regular traffic, including trucks travelling at speed.
+By using the cells as the road surface coating of a busy roadway, they are going to be able to find out if their technology can withstand the pressure of the wheels of regular traffic, including trucks traveling at speed.
 This two-year trial will provide substantial insight into the effectiveness of the technology, the associated maintenance issues, and its capacity to offer long-term energy supplies.

 France leading the way with solar roadways

-The solar cells being used are a French innovation and they are only a few millimetres thick.
-They have been developed so that they are able to handle heavy traffic, provide suitable levels of grip and will be able to stretch or contract enough to adapt to movement of the road because of changing temperatures.
+The solar cells being used are a French innovation and they are only a few millimeters thick.
+They have been developed so that they are able to handle heavy traffic, provide suitable levels of grip and will be able to stretch or contract enough to adapt to the movement of the road because of changing temperatures.
 The method of construction is relatively simple and they are able to be laid as a road surface coating on top of roads that are already constructed.
-There has been one lane of a roadway for one kilometre covered in the panels.
+There has been one lane of a roadway for one kilometer covered in the panels.
 The cost for the installation has been calculated at €5 million.
 The amount of electricity that is going to be generated is relatively small, estimated at 280 megawatts per year.
 An average house in the USA uses over 10 megawatts each year, so with that level of investment required, it is clearly not going to be a financially viable proposition.

-However, the French Government has indicated that if this current roadway project is shown to be successful, then they would like to install another 1000 kilometres of solar roads in the next four years.
+However, the French Government has indicated that if this current roadway project is shown to be successful, then they would like to install another 1000 kilometers of solar roads in the next four years.
 Even with this amount of solar roadways, it will potentially only be covering the public lighting energy needs of 5 million people.

-Europe and the usa
+Europe and the USA

-An earlier project was a cycleway with solar panels in Holland that has been able to generate more power than it was estimated, so there may be some hope for the French project to meet its energy generation targets.
+An earlier project was a cycleway with solar panels in Holland that has been able to generate more power than was estimated, so there may be some hope for the French project to meet its energy generation targets.
 There is a project in France where the cells will be installed on a concrete road base and they will be used to power toll gates.
-Another project in Germany has been funded where the photovoltaic cells will be installed in footpaths.
+Another project in Germany has been funded where photovoltaic cells will be installed on footpaths.
 In the US, an Idaho based company has received government funding to undertake further research into the viability of solar roads and they have received interest from 50 states in their product.
 There is clearly a lot of interest in the concept of solar roads, it is simply a matter of making them a viable proposition.

 Flaws with using solar panels